 We've seen that methods are very similar to procedures and functions.
 The real difference is that methods have an extra, implicit parameter.
 This is a reference to the current object, the object the method is applied to.
 Within a method you can refer to this parameter-the current object-using the Self keyword.

-This extra hidden parameter is needed when you create several objects of the same class, so that each time you apply a method to one of the objects, the method will operate only on its own data and not affect the other sibling objects.
+This extra hidden parameter is needed when you create several objects of the same class, so that each time you apply a method to one of the objects, the method will operate only on the data of that specific objects and not affect the other objects of the same class.

-note We have already seen the role of the Self keywords in Chapter 5, while discussing records.
+We have already seen the role of the Self keywords in Chapter 5, while discussing records.
 The concept and its implementation are very similar.
 Again, historically Self was first introduced for classes and later extended to records, when methods were added also to this data structure.